Research

 Misc

-Msc. dissertation (in French): Removable singularities for bounded vector field solutions of certain first order PDEs.
+Msc thesis (in French): Removable singularities for bounded vector field solutions of certain first order PDEs.